javalin/website/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 }
 ~~~

 Create `WebModule` for our `Kid bank` project.
-Inside module we define, that our project "Runs As" web-server.
+Inside the module we define that our project "Runs As" web-server.

-`MapBinder`, it is a similar trick as we did with `Routing`, but instead of `Multibinder` we use a `MapBinder`.
-So that we can store multiple "Runs As" into `HashMap<EntrypointType, AppEntrypoint>`
+Now we will use `MapBinder`.
+It is a similar to what we did with `Routing`, but instead of `Multibinder` we use a `MapBinder` so that we can store multiple "Runs As" into `HashMap<EntrypointType, AppEntrypoint>`

 ~~~java
 package io.kidbank;